jamesquinlan/dsc130-datasci-R/4cats.md

 ## Characters and Factors

-Factors are used to work with categorical variables, variables that have a fixed and known set of possible values.
+Factors are used to work with categorical variables with a fixed and known set of possible values.
 Many base R functions automatically convert characters to factors.
 Which could not be what is intended.

-Number of factors (should) be less than the number of character values.
+The number of factors (should) be less than the number of character values.

 ```{r}
 # Copy data